Ozzie Albies Player Props: Braves vs. Padres

-Ozzie Albies -- 1-for-3 with an RBI in his last game -- will be in action for the Atlanta Braves versus the San Diego Padres, with Blake Snell on the mound, on April 6 at 7:20 PM ET.
+On Friday, Ozzie Albies (coming off going 0-for-5) and the Atlanta Braves face the San Diego Padres, whose starting pitcher will be Nick Martinez.
+First pitch is at 7:20 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Cardinals.
+In his most recent game he had a hitless performance (0-for-5) against the Padres.

 Ozzie Albies Game Info & Props vs. the Padres